 Additional diagnostic scans like ultrasound, MRI and CT may be arranged for you, although these are not always carried out on the same day.

 Once any results are back and a diagnosis has been made, your Consultant will talk you through treatment options.
 If you have any questions or concerns, they will be very happy to talk through them with you.

 If anything is found that requires referral to another specialist, this is easily arranged for you.

 We treat people with private medical insurance and self-pay patients.

-When you choose BMI The Sloane Hospital for your shoulder or elbow treatment, you will benefit from:
+When you choose BMI The Sloane Hospital, you will benefit from:

 Pay for yourself with our fixed price packages.
 This includes your pre-assessment, treatment, follow-ups and six months of aftercare.